TsokasGit/SocialMediaApp/README.md

-A complete social media app made with React Native - Expo.
+A complete realtime-social media app made with React Native - Expo hosted on Google's Firebase.

 It is accessible and runs on both Android and IOS.